ameliajimenez/ameliajimenez.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Amelia joined [Universitat Pompeu Fabra (UPF)](https://www.upf.edu/web/ameliajimenez) in October 2017, she is a PhD student under the supervision of Prof. Gemma Piella.
-Her research interests lie at the intersection of computer vision and medical image analysis, in particular, using machine learning and deep learning techniques.
-She is especially interested in representation learning techniques to discover meaningful and interpretable embedded spaces.
+Amelia is a third year PhD student at BCN MedTech at [Universitat Pompeu Fabra (UPF)](https://www.upf.edu/web/ameliajimenez), where I am advised by [Prof. Gemma Piella](https://www.upf.edu/es/web/etic/entry/-/-/37215/409/gema-piella) and [Prof. Diana Mateus](https://www.ls2n.fr/annuaire/Diana%20MATEUS/).
+Her research interests lie in the field of Representation Learning techniques, such as Curiculum Learning or Capsule Networks, to deal with multi-class classification under limited data, noisy labels and imbalance in the class distribution of medical datasets.

 Updates
 ======